2lindell/advent/docs/source.txt

 [O21]The bottled water is a liquid in the small bottle with printed name "water in the bottle" and description [ccr]"It looks like ordinary water to me."
 Understand "h2o" as the bottled water.
+Rule for printing the name of the bottled water while listing contents: say "water".
 Instead of drinking the bottled water:
 	now the noun is nowhere;
 	say [M74]"The bottle of water is now empty.";